Lisbon in Howard County, Maryland — The American Northeast (Mid-Atlantic)

 On the lower right is a photo of "The Caleb Pancoast House stood until the 1950s.
 The hotel in the front of the house was added to serve travelers on the old National Pike, and still stands at the west end of town."

-The background of the marker is "National Road at Fairview Inn" which is the standard for markers in this
+The background of the marker is "National Road at Fairview Inn" which is the standard for markers in this series.
+An elevation diagram of the national road is displayed on the bottom of the marker's face.

 Also see . . .
 New Lisbon.
 PDF version of the marker.
 (Submitted on March 12, 2008, by Christopher Busta-Peck of Shaker Heights, Ohio.)